Josang: History

-Procedure
+Worship procedure

 During the funerary rites, the rite of calling back the departing spirit certifies the death.
 The spirit in the spirit box leaves the preserved dead body after death.
 One more spirit goes with the messengers from the other-world, and the third spirit remains in the body with the seven souls.
 The funerary rites and the ceremony for the messengers performed with the corpse and spirit box are due to this reason.
 The most important rite of the funeral is the rite of purification of the corpse.
 In this rite, food and clothes are given to the dead for life in the afterworld; during the rite of separation after binding the corpse, relatives, and friends give paper money to the deceased to use at the twelve gates in the otherworld.

 The long period of funeral and mourning is a period of patience and self-denial for the mourner.
 This sacrifice of the offspring allows the deceased parent to become an ancestor who must also then protect the living family members.
 The dead spirit needs the help of a shaman to release it from regret and to help in the passing of the ten trials in the otherworld.
 This is done when the death is due to an accident.
 There are three types of shamanistic relief rituals, namely the ritual for house cleansing (chipkasim), the ritual for requiem (chinogi-kut), and the ritual of purification (ssigim- gut).
 The rituals of requiem and purification are the most popular and important of these.

 The main purpose of the ritual of house cleansing is to dissipate the regret of the dead.
 In the course of this ritual the spirit comes down twice, once to the shaman, and once to the man holding the bamboo stick.
 As in the funeral rite, the important deities in this ritual are messengers who guide the deceased to the king of the otherworld.
 The ritual of requiem (chinogi-kut) eases the passing of the deceased to heaven and to help it reach paradise after passing the ten judgements by the underworld kings.
 The most important deity in this ritual is Princess Pari, the shaman's foundress-spirit.

 The most symbolic part of the ritual of requiem is the rite for cutting the cloth bridges.
 But the ritual of purification has vivid symbolic sections-the rite for unfastening the seven knots, the rite of washing the dead body with water, and the rite of a smooth passage.
 They symbolize the dissipation of regret, purification from pollution and the passageway to the otherworld.
 These shamanistic rituals allow those who died in accidents to be purified and pass to the otherworld.